 The Levy electric scooter is a quality scooter with a swappable battery for extended range.

-With a single battery, its 8.9-mile range falls short of our favorite inexpensive scooter (the M365, which has 14.7 miles of tested range).
+With a single battery, its 8.9 mile range falls short of our favorite inexpensive scooter (the M365, which has 14.6 mile of tested range).
 However, with an extra battery on hand, the Levy’s range extends to 18 miles, further than the Xiaomi.

 The removable battery, a $139 accessory, at 3.3 lbs can be kept in a backpack or left charging at an office or home while you’re out riding the scooter.
 Due to the removable battery, the Levy is easily shipped (sans battery) or brought along for air travel (scooter is checked, and battery brought as carry-on item; check with your airline beforehand for their specific procedure).

 If you have an electric scooter use case that requires a removable battery, then the Levy scooter is the absolute best one to buy.